agile-ts/documentation/docs/main/StyleGuide.md

 At the first look, the `Style Guide 2` might look very boiler-plate-ey.
 Every Entity has its own directory, with a bunch of files.
-True, for small applications like a simple single page application, this might be an overkill.
+However, there is a  system behind it, which improves the maintainability of your application for almost 100% True, for small apps like a simple single-page application with `0-2` entities, this might be an overkill.
-But for enterprise applications that have planned to scale, it's definitely worth a try.
+However, for applications with many entities that have planned to scale, it's definitely worth a try.

 ####  🖥 ExampleApplications
 Currently, no open-source application is using this `Style Guide`.
-But I personally have worked with it in a private repo, and I love it.
+I have personally worked with it in a medium-sized private repository with about 7 entities, and it worked pretty good.

 In this Style-Guide, we have a so-called `core` at the top-level of our `src` folder, besides our UI-Components.
 The `core` is thought to be the brain of our application and should contain all business logic